subelsky/html5tutorial/README.markdown

 # PREREQUISITES

 - These instructions were built using the latest version of Chrome, but will also work with the latest version of Safari or Firefox.
+Some of the exercises do not work perfectly in Firefox due to limitations in the browser.
 I have not tested them with IE or Opera but much of the code should still work.

 - Your browser should have a built-in JavaScript console.
 If you are using Firefox, be sure to install [Firebug](http://getfirebug.com).